rackerlabs/docs-server-virt/docs/manage-your-virtual-machine/manage-vdisk.rst

 To detach a vDisk from your VM, create a Rackspace Technology ticket that includes the following information:

-* The name of the VM.
+* The name of the VM
-* The vDisk number.
+* The vDisk number
-* The vDisk size.
+* The vDisk size
-* The name of the datastore.
+* The name of the datastore
 * If Rackspace Technology manages the OS, include the drive letter or partition.